AKotov-dev/MgaRemix-Tools/README.md

 **Actions on items:**

-- Take a flash drive with a FAT32 file system (native FS for flash drives) with a size of 4 GB or more
+- Take a flash drive with a FAT32 file system (native FS for flash drives) with a size from 4GB or more
 - Download the archive `MgaRemix-LiveUSB-Loader-xx.zip` and unzip it to the root of the flash drive.
 On the flash drive, you should get a directory structure:

 >/boot